 The country is a party to the International Covenant on Civil and Political Rights.

 The Jamaican Defense Force (JDF) generally did not accept Rastafarians into its ranks.
-The JDF noted it did not discriminate based on religion or denomination, but, according to JDF officials, the force’s very strict codes of conduct regarding hair length and the prohibition of marijuana among its members were the “real obstacles” to Rastafarian participation in the force.
-Reportedly there was no person self-identified as Rastafarian in the JDF.
+The JDF had previously noted it did not discriminate based on religion or denomination, but rather the force’s strict codes of conduct regarding hair length and the prohibition of marijuana use among its members were the obstacles to Rastafarian participation in the force.

 While by law practicing Obeah and Myalism were still criminal acts, both the government and media reported no enforcement cases nor new discussion to repeal the law during the year.

 Seventh-day Adventists continued to report their observance of a Saturday Sabbath caused them difficulties.
 According to media reports, some Adventists said the selection of Wednesday and Saturday as the only shopping days during government-imposed COVID-19 lockdowns conflicted with their ability to observe the Sabbath on Saturdays.